Revenue can be lost due to timely completion of documents such as:

 Graduation Rates, Retention and Revenue.

 The industry of Higher Education continues to evolve with new demands that develop each year.
 It’s becoming more evident that colleges and universities must change the way they operate.
-The ability to overcome the unique challenges that directly impact revenue and graduation rates continues to become increasingly difficult.
+The ability to overcome the unique challenges that directly impact revenue and retension rates continues is becoming increasingly more difficult.

 Gainful employment has now added another layer of reporting to the ever changing mandates “The Feds” employ.
 The persistent modifications imposed by Federal and State agencies who mandate regulations can be an over reaching burden colleges and students.
 The Higher Education Community continues to adapt but it can be very frustrating trying to catch the backlog of congruency within an institution.

 Interdepartmental lack of communication is weakness within your institution and it and causes an adverse influence on other areas.
 Every area including, Admissions, New and Continuing Student Financial Services, Academics, Housing, Sports, Clubs and Alumni have an explicit influence on attrition, graduation rates and accounts receivable.
 Where are the weak links within a given institution?
 Because departments are so interconnected, the procedure they use to interact and communicate with each other dictates the outcome that determines their level of success.
 Any discord between departments hinders the flow of vital information and can cause fatal errors that can lead to attrition and revenue loss.
 While this statement is obviously true, the oversights go unnoticed and/or unchanged in many institutions.
 The fact remains that communication breakdown is prevalent in the college environment.

 Why is does this happen?
 Why do colleges take so long to make changes that would have a profound impact on attrition and revenue?
 “Business as usual” is stifling many colleges and unless they adapt to a new philosophy, they will continue to struggle while their employees constantly feel as if they are putting out fires.